forTEXT/gitma/docs/source/class_annotation_collection.rst

    In these tables only the values column is editable!

 If you want to add multiple values for a property seperate the values by a comma.
+It is recommended to use a csv editor like https://edit-csv.net/.
 Finish your annotations by saving the csv file.